symbolworks/sysh/README.md

 ## Example Session

-When the UI starts, we see:
+When the session starts, user interface (UI) shows:

 ```
 Welcome.
 Choose an application command: